101 Cooking For Two

 5. You can use very good semi-sweet or bittersweet chocolate.
 You can use chips or baking bars.
 If you use chips, 6 oz is one cup, so you can make the cake and glaze with one 12 oz bag.

 6. Dark Dutch-processed cocoa powder is preferred.
-Be sure to run it through a sifter or strainer to break it up before adding it to the melted chocolate.
+Before adding it to the melted chocolate, be sure to run it through a sifter or strainer to break it up.

-7. It is important to cook to a final internal temperature.
-You can be off by a few degrees but not more.
+8. It is important to cook to a final internal temperature.
+You can be off by a few degrees, but not more.
 The cooking time will vary by the oven and the pan used, so start checking early.

-10. This cuts best with a warm knife.
-Dip a sharp knife in hot water, then wipe dry.
+11. This cuts best with a warm knife.
+Dip a sharp knife in hot water, then wipe it dry.
 Repeat every few cuts.

 To adjust the recipe size: